calmm-js/partial.lenses/README.md

 ### Stable subset

-This library has historically been developed in a fairly aggressive manner so that features have been marked as absolete and removed in subsequent major versions.
+This library has historically been developed in a fairly aggressive manner so that features have been marked as obsolete and removed in subsequent major versions.
 This can be particularly burdensome for developers of libraries that depend on partial lenses.
 To help the development of such libraries, this section specifies a tiny subset of this library as *stable*.
 While it is